geminiplanetimager/gpi_pipeline/documentation/installation/index.rst

 GPI Data Pipeline Installation & Configuration
 ##################################################

 This chapter describes how to install the GPI data pipeline and configure it.
+The installation of the pipeline is dependent upon your operating system.
+In the instructions defined below, special directions corresponding to your operating system are indicated by the Windows, Macintosh (Apple), and Linux/Unix (Penguin) icons.

 If you already have IDL, the quickest route is to :ref:`download the latest source ZIP file <installing-from-zips>`, unzip it into your ``$IDL_PATH``, and :ref:`configure your path settings <configuring>`.